A Scalable Min-Max Multi-Gradient Descent Method for Multi-Objective Transportation Problems: Introduction

-where $\mathcal{F}(\cdot)$ denotes the objective functions, $\boldsymbol{\theta}$ are the variables shared among these objective functions, $\boldsymbol{\theta} \in \mathbb{R}^d$.
-Then, the minimum norm point can be expressed as $\mathbf{w} = \sum_{t=1}^{T}\alpha^{t}_{*}\nabla{\mathcal{F}}^{\top}(\boldsymbol{\theta})$, $-\mathbf{w}$ will give a direction that can simultaneously improve all objectives\footnote{We will give a simple proof in the theorem \ref{theorem:3}}.
 By effectively leveraging gradient information, MGDA is generally considered more efficient than evolutionary algorithms when the objective functions are differentiable, smooth, and Lipschitz continuous, particularly in high-dimensional problems.
-Moreover, MGDA demonstrates the capability to handle optimization tasks involving millions of variables, as commonly encountered in neural network training (\cite{sener2018multi}).
-Because of these attributes, MGDA has become a central algorithm in multi-task learning, offering substantial performance improvements.
-Viewing multi-task learning as a multi-objective optimization problem, \cite{sener2018multi} proposed an MGDA approach based on the Frank–Wolfe algorithm.
-To address high-dimensional challenges, they introduced an upper limit on the multi-objective loss, showing that efficiently optimizing this limit under realistic assumptions yields Pareto-optimal solutions.
-Subsequent research efforts have sought to produce more evenly distributed and continuous Pareto fronts.
+Moreover, MGDA has demonstrated the capability to handle optimization tasks involving millions of variables, as commonly encountered in neural network training (\cite{sener2018multi}).
+These attributes have made MGDA central in multi-task learning: viewing multi-task learning as a multi-objective optimization problem, \cite{sener2018multi} proposed an MGDA approach based on the Frank--Wolfe algorithm.
+To address high-dimensional challenges, they introduced an upper bound on the multi-objective loss and optimized this bound under realistic assumptions.
+Subsequent research has sought more evenly distributed and continuous Pareto fronts.
 For instance, \cite{lin2019pareto} reformulated the multi-objective problem as several constrained subproblems that capture distinct trade-off preferences; \cite{ma2020efficient} later expanded on this concept to construct locally continuous Pareto sets in contrast to previous methods yielding finite, sparse, or discrete solutions.
-Likewise, \cite{liu2021profiling} proposed a gradient-based algorithm using Stein variational gradient descent (SVGD) to efficiently discover diverse Pareto solutions in high-dimensional spaces without requiring predefined preferences.
+Likewise, \cite{liu2021profiling} proposed a gradient-based algorithm using Stein variational gradient descent to efficiently discover diverse Pareto solutions in high-dimensional spaces without requiring predefined preferences.